Gina Lollobrigida: Italian screen star dies at 95

 They appeared together in romantic comedies Come September and Strange Bedfellows.
 After a lifetime fending off Hughes and most of Hollywood's finest, Hudson's failure to make a pass came as a shock.

-"I knew right away that Rock Hudson was gay," she told one reporter, "when he did not fall in love with me."
-Although, in other interviews, she was less certain.
+"I knew right away that Rock Hudson was gay, when he did not fall in love with me," she told one reporter.

-"I don't think he was gay then - people can change," she said unwisely.
-"When we did our love scenes, he was quite normal."

 Her feud with Loren was coming on nicely.
 Egged on by her husband - the film producer Carlo Ponti - Loren had claimed she was "bustier" than Lollobrigida.